 We struggled initially with the Vapor V on edges and small footholds.
 The shoes felt a bit clunky in the toe box, making it hard to be precise when placing the toe on small holds.
-It was arduous for the Vapor V to compete with shoes like the La Sportiva Kataki, which can make footholds out of nothing with its incredible edging prowess.
+It was arduous for the Vapor V to compete with some of the precision masters we've reviewed, which can make footholds out of nothing with their incredible edging prowess.

 Ease of Use

 With two Velcro straps and a widely adjustable tongue, the Vapor V is easy to get on and off.
 The adjustability of the tongue was important at first, as the shoes were a tight fit, and the Velcro straps made it straightforward to slip the heels off at belays or in between goes.
-The Vapor V is somewhat easier to slip on and off than the La Sportiva Miura VS since they only have two Velcro straps (instead of the Miura's three).
+The Vapor V is one of the easier Velcro models we've tested since they only have two Velcro straps, instead of three.

 If the Vapor V fits your foot comfortably, they could be a great investment.
-Fairly versatile and well-made, we'd say they're worth $175.
+Fairly versatile and well-made, we'd say they're worth the price tag.
 That said, make sure they fit, since the sizing can be a bit tricky.